Sheldon I. Goldfarb ’73, chair

 Owen C. Pell ’80, LLD ’11, vice chair

-Pell is a Phi Beta Kappa graduate of Binghamton University, earning a Bachelor of Arts in political science, summa cum laude.
-He received his Juris Doctor in 1983 from the University of Virginia School of Law, where he was a member of the Virginia Journal of International Law.
-He also received an honorary Doctor of Laws from Binghamton University.
+He graduated Phi Beta Kappa, summa cum laude, from Binghamton University with a Bachelor of Arts in political science.
+In 1983, he earned a Juris Doctor from the University of Virginia School of Law, where he was a member of the Virginia Journal of International Law.

 Jeffrey S. Tucker ’84, treasurer

 Tucker is a retired vice president of Booz & Co. (formerly Booz Allen and Hamilton), a global management consulting firm.
 Over his nearly 25-year career, Tucker worked with senior management across a range of industries on business, technology and operations strategy issues.
 For three years, he served as chief operating officer of the firm’s U.S. commercial business.

 Tucker serves on the board of trustees of The Valley Hospital in Ridgewood, N.J., and of the JCC of Northern New Jersey.
 He also serves as chair of the board of trustees for The Valley Medical Group.
 He was a member of the board of trustees of the Ad Council and a member of the Media Council of the Paley Center.

 He graduated from Binghamton University with a Bachelor of Science, with honors, in mathematics/computer science and economics.
 Tucker earned a Master of Business in finance and marketing in 1987 from The University of Chicago Booth School of Business.

 Michael F. Lane '89, secretary